xcore/sw_startkit_examples/app_absolute/README.rst

 Absolute position
 =================

+:scope: Example
+:description: A simple demo showing the use of slides and leds on startKIT.
+:keywords: capacitive, sensors, startKIT

 This program demonstrates that sliders can be used to read an (approximate) X and Y location.
 The position is highlighted by means of an (anti aliased) LED. moving a finger along either slider will move the LED along.